Everything You Need To Know About Medicare Part D Drug Plans

 The acknowledgement, confirmation, or welcome letter you got from the plan.

-An enrollment confirmation number you got from the plan, and the plan name and phone number.
+An enrollment confirmation number, the plan name, and the plan's phone number.

 A temporary card you may be able to print from the www.mymedicare.gov website.

 If your pharmacist can't get your drug plan information, you may have to pay some out-of-pocket costs for your prescriptions.
-If you do, save your receipts and contact your plan to get your money back.
+If you do, save your receipts and contact your plan to get a refund.

 NOTE: If you call your Medicare Broker or your Medicare Part D Plan, they can usually email you a Temporary Prescription Card that you can use until either your new Card or a replacement card arrives.